masasam/ansible-setup-server/README.md

     ## Same thing without a password
     %wheel ALL=(ALL) NOPASSWD: ALL

+Shutdown at
 >Ctrl-]]]
-でシャットダウン

-ssh でつながるようになったから次回以降はバックグラウンドで起動してよい。
-(ssh でログインしてシャットダウンできるようになったため)
+Since it became possible to connect with ssh, you can start it in the background from next time onwards.
+(Now that you can log in with ssh and shut it down)

     sudo systemd-nspawn -b -D ~/systemdcontainer --bind=/var/cache/pacman/pkg &

-.ssh/config に以下を設定して
+Set the following in .ssh/config

 	Host archtest
                         HostName localhost
                         User ansible

-ssh でコンテナにログイン
+Login to container with ssh

 	ssh archtest

-## debian のテスト用コンテナを作る場合
+## When creating a debian test container

 	sudo pacman debootstrap
 	yaourt -S debian-archive-keyring